cagilalsac/UsersMicroservices/README.md

 5. Name the solution as your project name.
 You may change the solution folder in Location.
 "Create in new folder" option must be checked.

-6. Select .NET 8.0 as the Framework, check Configure for HTTPS and select .NET Aspire version as 8.2.
+6 (Week 1).
+Select .NET 8.0 as the Framework, check Configure for HTTPS and select .NET Aspire version as 8.2.

 ## 3. CORE Project